jchidley/jchidley.github.io/_posts/2017-10-30-The-Point-of-F#-Computational-Expressions-AKA-F#-Monads.md

 ﻿---
 date: "2017-10-30"
-title: "What's the Point of a F# Computational Expression AKA F# Monad"
+title: "The Point of F# Computational Expressions AKA F# Monads"
 ---

 # What's the Point of a F# Computational Expression AKA F# Monad?